 The Coordination of Services Workgroup (a subcommittee of the STC) drafted a universal referral form for all agencies in the STC to use when referring students to services from other providers.
 The form was reviewed by all agencies to be sure it contained the information that is universally collected by agencies upon referral.
+The form was finalized and approved during this reporting period in preparation for piloting it with educators.
 The purpose of creating a system-wide referral form was to simplify referral process for both students with disabilities and their families and service providers.
 This is the first step in coming together as a statewide system of postsecondary transition stakeholders instead of individual agencies acting in silos.